 PE Kits are to be kept in school on your child’s peg.
-Our PE sessions are on a Monday and Wednesday afternoon.
+Our PE sessions are now on a Monday and Tuesday afternoon.
 Please ensure earrings are removed ready for our PE sessions and all long hair is tied back.
-Initially we have a specialist dance teacher teaching our Wednesday PE sessions.
+Initially we are starting with gymnastics and will then move on to ball skills.

 Forest schools and outdoor learning

-Our Forest School sessions will be on a Monday.
-For Forest Schools session your child will need wellies, waterproof trousers and a waterproof jacket.
-Unfortunately, due to limited space in the cloakroom, Forest School kit can’t be stored at school and needs to be brought in each week.
+Our Forest School sessions will be on a Monday (alternate weeks with PE – weather permitting).
+For Forest School sessions your child needs wellies, waterproof trousers, a warm waterproof jacket, gloves and a woolly hat.
+Unfortunately, due to limited space in the cloakroom, Forest School kit can’t be stored at school and needs to be brought in for our sessions.

 Please remember to provide your child with a named water bottle.
-This can be left in school and we will refill it with fresh water.
+This can be left in school and the children are able to refill it with fresh water.